Lai-YT/st-lang/README.md

 The dev container works with [VSCode](https://code.visualstudio.com/).
 You'll need to install the [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension.

 After the installation, click the green status bar item at the far left and select `Reopen in container`.
-It will start building the image and then run a container for you.
+This will start building the image and then run a container for you.
+> **Note**
+> You'll need to click `Reopen in container` every time you want to enter the dev container.
+It will start the same container you previously ran.

-It will then take you into the container.
+You will then be taken into the container.
 Here you have all the tools you need, including some useful _VSCode_ extensions.
 Enjoy your journey!
 > Learn more about [Developing inside a Container](https://code.visualstudio.com/docs/devcontainers/containers).

-## Known incompatibilities
+## Known Incompatibilities

 > The definition of _incompatibility_ here is that the code using the syntax mentioned below compiled with the _sT_ compiler but does not compiled with the [tpc](https://txl.ca/txl-tplusdownload.html) compiler.